Module three: Movers and shakers

 Discover the role of women in buying and collecting art.

-After the break, Christina Bradstreet discusses Queen Victoria's role in building the Royal Collection.
+After the break, Dr. Katie Faulkner discusses Queen Victoria's role in building the Royal Collection.

 Image above: Probably by Pieter van Coninxloo, 'Margaret of Austria' (detail), about 1493-5